 3. Resists harmful organisms

 No wonder my body likes it so much!
 The “recipe”, if you can call it that, to make honey, lemon, cayenne tea is as easy as can be.
 And while it doesn’t have to be a daily ritual for you, it may be a fun one to try (or revisit if it’s been a while) this week.

 Half a lemon

 Cayenne (as much as you enjoy).
 For me, that’s a sprinkle – maybe 1/8 tsp.

 Mix and Enjoy!

-I’ll be posting several other simple winter rituals throughout January and February.
+I’ll be posting several other simple winter rituals in the days ahead.
 What are your favorite daily habits this time of year?